jdimauro/witch-lights/docs/README.md

 * Connect the *black* terminal (ground) to the "GND" pin

 **Be certain to wire the data line from pin 6 to the indicated terminal in the photo, and connect the white data line cable to the other indicated terminal on the other side; if you hook them up incorrectly, the NeoPixels will light up erratically or not at all.**

+The Arduino Due and Interface Board assembly is ready to be installed in the enclosure.
+Set the assembly aside for now.

 ### Terminal Boards